 One of the fascinating rock-cut caves at the Uperkot fort is that of a home for a Buddhist monk.
 It was cut into the rock from above and offers a glimpse into the life and architecture of that period.
 One can get an idea about the geological composition of the soil by viewing the exposed rock faces of the nearby stepped well known as adi kadi ni vav.
 It appears that a few feet below the upper layers of soil, there is solid rock which can stand on its own without the need for a retaining wall or bracing.

 Adi Kadini Vav stepped well 3

 A Glimpse into the life and architecture

 The home for a Buddhist monk with an interior courtyard, an open entrance court and a stepped water tank has all the elements of a sustainable home.
-There are two entrances, one of which takes you inside the house by the stepped water tank, while the other allows entry from the opposite side via an entrance court.
+There are two entrances, one of which takes you inside the house by a stepped water tank, while the other allows entry from the opposite side via an entrance court.
 The first level down has a double height space overlooking the floor below.
-There are six pillars in the middle on the first level.
+There are six pillars on the first level.
 The walls have recessed areas with benches for sitting.
 The recessed areas display carvings of arched openings known as Chaitya windows.
 The lower level has large communal space with smaller storage areas.

-This sustainable home for a Buddhist monk celebrates reliance on day lighting, rainwater harvesting, use of local materials and respect for nature.
+This rock-cut home for a Buddhist monk celebrates reliance on day lighting, rainwater harvesting, use of local materials and respect for nature.
 Those are also the essential elements of sustainability.
-With its two means of egress located remotely from one another, it is also compliant with today’s safety codes.
+With its two means of egress located remotely from one another, it is also compliant with today’s egress and safety codes.
 Architecturally, it displays a remarkable understanding of form, space, architectural order and sustainability.

 3 Adi Kadini Vav Stepped Well – Gujarat Tourism